emkultra64/mister2fxpak/README.md

 Hopefully this will help you avoid accidentally overwriting your save files if you run the wrong script.
 Just make sure you don't run either of the scripts twice in a row!

-Please note I cannot take any responsibility if you still manage to accidentally overwrite save files with these tools.
+Please note: I cannot take any responsibility if you still manage to accidentally overwrite save files with these tools!

 I strongly recommend you back up your save files to your PC or elsewhere before messing around with them.